Search back on after rest of South Florida condo demolished

 During the demolition, a loud rat-at-tat of explosions echoed from the structure.
 Then the building began to fall, one floor after another, cascading into an explosion of dust.
 Plumes billowed into the air, as crowds watched the scene from afar.

+“We understand that families realize the fact that time has gone by, they realize that the chances are growing all dimmer,” she said on “Today.”
+“They are with us, they know what we’ve been doing every step of the way.”

+The mayor also said that teams are working to save any personal items they can.
+“We have been asking them to go ahead and catalog all of their precious belongings so that as soon as they are recovered, we’ll be able to make a match.”

-Approaching Tropical Storm Elsa has added urgency to the demolition plans with forecasts suggesting there could be strong winds in the area by Monday.
+Approaching Tropical Storm Elsa had added urgency to the demolition plans with forecasts suggesting the system could bring strong winds.
 President Joe Biden declared a state of emergency in Florida because of the storm, making federal aid possible.

 The latest forecasts have moved the storm westward, mostly sparing South Florida, but National Hurricane Center meteorologist Robert Molleda said the area could still feel effects.